This Is How I’ve Made My Days More Intentional

 No app.
 No pressure.
 Just a notebook and a pencil.

-That small habit changed more than I expected.
+That habit changed me more than I expected.

 It forced me to choose.